AlexTLeo/exprob_assignment1/README.md

 ## 5. System Analysis
 ### Assumptions
-1. The robot starts in state CHARGING and in location 'E', even though these can be tweaked from the ontology and from the behaviour.py script.
+1. The robot starts with full battery in state CHARGING and in location 'E', even though these can be tweaked from the ontology and from the behaviour.py script.
-2. The location 'E' is considered a possible "normal" goal for the robot.
+2. The location 'E', even though it is special as it is the charging room, is still considered a possible "normal" goal for the robot.
 3. Even if the battery reaches 0, the robot continues working.
 This is purposeful, as it allows the simulation to function even with high battery discharge rates, for analysis purposes.